 Agile Coach in your own company

 As an Agile Coach, you do not necessarily have to work for other companies.
-You can just as well train to become an Agile Coach if you yourself are a managing director or executive employee of a company.
+You can just as easily train to become an Agile Coach if you yourself are a managing director or senior executive of a company.
 You should definitely consider this aspect when choosing a training course.
-As a managing director, you should think about training your Agile Coaches internally (in-house training).
+As Managing Director you should think about training your Agile Coaches internally (in-house training).

 This offers several advantages:

 The curriculum of the coaches to be trained is specifically adapted to your company.

 The competence of agile coaching benefits your company permanently and exclusively.

 The internal coaches know the company: Familiarization time is eliminated.